ACHMartin/seastar_project/README.md

 ### 1.1 Download the **seastar_project** repository

-Navigate to the latest release on the RHS of this page and download and unzip the source code.
+Navigate to the latest release `(v1.0)` on the RHS of this page and download and unzip the source code.

 ### 1.2 Create an environment with Anaconda

 To run the code in the project you need to install the required Python packages in an environment.
 To do this we will use **Anaconda**, which can be downloaded freely [here](https://www.anaconda.com/download/).

-Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to go the folder where you have downloaded the **seastar_project** repository.
+Open the Anaconda prompt (in Mac and Linux, open a terminal window) and use the `cd` command (change directory) to the directory where you have installed the **seastar_project** repository.

 Create a new environment named `seastar` with all the required packages and activate this environment by entering the following commands: